Heat Diffusion Equation (1D)

 \[\begin{equation} \rho c_p\frac{\partial T}{\partial t} = \frac{\partial}{\partial x} \left( k_x \frac{\partial T}{\partial x} \right) + Q, \end{equation}\]

-\[\begin{equation} \frac{\partial T}{\partial t} = \kappa \frac{\partial^2 T}{\partial x^2} + \frac{Q}{\rho c_p}, \end{equation}\]
+\[\begin{equation} \frac{\partial T}{\partial t} = \kappa \frac{\partial^2 T}{\partial x^2} + \frac{Q}{\rho_0 c_p}, \end{equation}\]

-where $\kappa = k/\rho/c_p$ is the thermal diffusivity [m²/s].
+where $\kappa = k/\rho_0/c_p$ is the thermal diffusivity [m²/s] and $\rho_0$ is a reference density [kg/m³].

 Discretization and Numerical Schemes